fatlotus/chameleon/README.md

 As can be seen in the above data, there is still work to be done.
 In particular, the code has a race condition when packets are sent faster than 500 Hz; as a result, packets sent faster than that are put into a queue, smearing the resulting packet stream somewhat.
+We also do not yet support actually sending data over the resulting stream.

 The [Jupyter notebook][ipynb] for this example is also available for reference.
 When capturing data, we used `tcpdump -i iface -w File.pcap`.